How to Make Bath Mat Fluffy Again?

 Most bath mats are made of soft, absorbent materials such as cotton, microfibers, or memory foam.
 The materials absorb water from your body and keep you from slipping.

 As bath mats wear and tear, they lose their fluffiness and softness.
-Here are a few reasons why your bath mat may have lost its fluff.
+Here are a few reasons your bath mat may have lost its fluff.

-- The bath mat is being washed with hot water.
+- The bath mat is being washed with hot water

 - Any fabric will eventually get old as you keep using it for a long time.